kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	sudo service dropbox start

-As previously mentioned, the <code>init.d</code> script you created will allow you to control the Dropbox client like any other Ubuntu service, e.g.
+As previously mentioned, the <code>init.d</code> script you created will allow you to control the Dropbox daemon like any other Ubuntu service, e.g.

 	sudo service dropbox start|stop|reload|force-reload|restart|status

 ## Dropbox CLI

-It is recommended that you download the official [Dropbox CLI](http://www.dropboxwiki.com/tips-and-tricks/using-the-official-dropbox-command-line-interface-cli) to check the sync status of your files, by executing:
+To control the Dropbox *client* (not to be confused with the <code>dropbox daemon</code>), it is recommended that you download the official [Dropbox CLI](http://www.dropboxwiki.com/tips-and-tricks/using-the-official-dropbox-command-line-interface-cli), by executing:

 	wget -O ~/.dropbox/dropbox.py "https://www.dropbox.com/download?dl=packages/dropbox.py"

-Make the Dropbox Python Script executable:
+Next, make the Dropbox Python script executable:

 	sudo chmod +x ~/.dropbox/dropbox.py

-Now, you can easily check the status of the Dropbox client (not to be confused with the <code>dropbox daemon</code>) by executing the following command:
+Now, you can easily check the status of the Dropbox client by executing the following command:

 	~/.dropbox/dropbox.py status